pallets-eco/flask-mail/docs/index.rst

 The **outbox** is a list of ``Message`` instances sent.

+The blinker package must be installed for this method to work.

 Note that the older way of doing things, appending the **outbox** to the ``g`` object, is now deprecated.